Jeffkungu/zumi-react-app/README.md

 ```bash
 npm start
 ```
-### NB:
+## NB:

-Make sure to run the crud operations on postman for you to see the changes on the app's Orders and Products pages
+Make sure to run the CRUD operations on Order & Product records, from postman client app, for you to see the changes on the Orders and Products pages in the app.